There’s a lot of ongoing debate about whether marketing funnels can be the answer to growing your business.

 4. Opting For The Right Marketing Tactics

 Selecting the right marketing tactics is essential to converting the purchase channel into a practical design.
-Your aim should be to use the marketing channels and tactics and create suitable content for each stage of the process.
+Your aim should be to use the marketing channels and tactics and create suitable content for each stage.

 Writing a blog post might not attract many customers for certain businesses.
 However, email marketing and product demonstration might do wonders for these leads.